boyter/searchcode-server/README.txt

  - Log Tail screen added to Admin
  - Add server date time output to admin page
  - Add rebuild all button to Admin page
+ - Fix bug where clicking deep links on HTML page would break

 30 August 2016 - 1.2.4
  - Add gzip compression to most used routes